 Oúre stepped into view.
 He was squatting down at the entrance to the tunnel to look up at Wolf.

-Wolf looked at his knife and remembered it had a screw-off cap on the end of the handle.
-Feeling stupid, he opened the handle and found the coiled wire with a ring on each end.
-The wire was covered with carbide grit, and was designed to tear away at the wood.
-Wolf immediately set to work, looping the wire around the root and pulling back and forth across the bottom of it.
-In a few minutes he had managed to saw completely though the bottom of the root, and in a few more minutes he had the upper end of the root loose.
+Wolf looked at his knife and remembered the screw-off cap on the end of the handle.
+Oúre had examined his knife on their last meeting.
+Feeling stupid, he opened the handle and dug out the coiled wire with a ring on each end.
+The carbide grit covered wire was designed to tear away at the wood.
+Wolf set to work, looping the wire around the root and pulling back and forth across the bottom end.
+In a few minutes he had managed to saw through the root, and in a few more minutes the upper end of the root came loose.

-Wolf tumbled out of the tunnel and was blinded by the morning light.
-He gave the rope five tugs and started pulling the slack on the rope as Sally started crawling towards him.
+Wolf tumbled out of the tunnel and gave the rope five tugs and started pulling the slack as Sally crawled towards him.

-Oúre opened a bamboo tube and handed it to Wolf who recognized it as a powerful stimulant.
-Wolf held up a thumb and index finger to indicate a measure.
+Oúre unplugged a bamboo tube and handed it to Wolf who recognized the powerful stimulant.
+Wolf held up a thumb and finger to indicate a measure.
 Oúre smiled and nodded in approval.

-Wolf, holding Sally's chin up, made her drink the required amount.
+Wolf, holding Sally's chin up, made her drink the required amount of the bitter juice.
 Then he took his fill.
 The potion worked fast; he stopped shaking and felt warmer.
-Sally also was looking like she felt better.
+Sally also looked warmer.

-Sally spoke first, "Thank you Mister Oúre.
-Wolf I love you, and I have a surprise for you."
-She turned and started pulling on the tail end of the rope out of the tunnel and as it came out, he heard a scraping sound.
-Soon a package emerged.
-It was her clothes tied into a bundle and completely covered in black mud.
-She quickly opened the bundle it held the camera, the jeweled breast plate, ring, shield, and the turquoise and gold death mask.
+Sally said, "Thank you Mister Oúre.
+Wolf I love you, and I have a surprise."
+She started pulling the tail end of the rope from the tunnel and Wolf heard a scraping sound.
+Soon a package emerged, her shirt tied into a bundle and covered in black mud.
+She opened the bundle that held the camera, the jeweled breastplate, ring, shield, and the turquoise and gold death mask.

-"The roof was collapsing.
-That was what all that wind and water was about.
+"The tomb collapsed; that was what all that wind and water was about.
 I saved the artifacts.
 That skeleton is a crushed pile of dust.
 Plus there is this," she pulled on the rest of the rope and the sword and spear emerged.
 "I saved almost everything."

 "Hand," Oúre said pointing to the pages hands.

 Wolf held up his hand, "You had better hold up your hand, Sally.
 I wouldn't want to cross him.
-He can be very persuasive.
-Be prepared."
+He can be very persuasive."

-When Wolf awoke he lay in a hammock in a long house feeling refreshed.
-He had been completely cleaned of all the black muck, and had salve applied to the scrapes on his forearms and knees.
-He looked around to see the Wolverine and the Viking sitting cross-legged on the dirt floor with Shadow sitting down beside them.
-They stared at him.
-He looked in the other direction and saw Sally sleeping in another hammock.
+Wolf awoke in a hammock, feeling refreshed, free of the effects of the poison frog dart.
+He had been cleaned of all the black muck, and a healing salve covered the scrapes on his forearms and knees; a save from the Ixbo plant that made the redness of sores vanish.
+He looked around to see the Wolverine and the Viking sitting cross-legged on the dirt floor of the longhouse, with Shadow laying beside them.
+They stopped their conversation to stare at him.
+He looked in the other direction and saw Sally sleeping in the other hammock.
 She had also been cleaned up.
-He sat up in the hammock and Shadow came over to greet him.
+He sat up in the hammock and Shadow came over to lick his face.
 Once he felt sure of himself he stood up, "I guess I should explain what happened."

-"You are the master of understatement," the Wolverine replied, a hint of anger in her voice.
+"You are the master of understatement," replied the Wolverine, with a hint of anger.

-Wolf knew that if the Wolverine wasn't happy then he wasn't going to be happy anytime soon.
-He started into a narrative of everything that happened since they entered the tomb.
-He left out the marriage part because he was no longer married since they were out of the tomb.
+Wolf knew that if the Wolverine wasn't happy then he would not be happy anytime soon.
+He started a narrative of everything that happened since they entered the tomb.
+He left out the marriage part, because it no longer mattered; they were out of the tomb.
 He figured that could be something only Sally could explain.

-About the time Wolf finished his narrative Sally had awoken with a smile.
-The Wolverine looked at her a second, and then turned back to Wolf.
+About the time Wolf finished his narrative Sally awoke with a smile.
+The Wolverine looked at her a moment, and then back to Wolf.
 "Is there anything else you want to tell me before I talk to Sally?"

 Wolf glanced at Sally and she shrugged her shoulders.
 "Yes Ma'am."

-"Well what is it, young man?" she asked levelly.
+"Well, what is it, young man?" she asked.

 What a choice of words.
 "We sort of got married."

-The Wolverine jumped to her feet, her face turning as red as a beet.
+The Wolverine shot to her feet, her face turning as red as a beet.
 "What did you say?"